Frequently Asked Questions

 2. Can I use it alongside the standard Structure Builder?

 Yes!
-If you have a highly complex requirement that the JSON API doesn't support yet, you can use the raw property in any list item to drop back into the native Structure Builder (S).
+If you have a highly complex requirement that the JSON API doesn't support yet, you can use the raw property or helpers.raw to drop back into the native Structure Builder (S).

 {

 Absolutely.
 Singletons are a first-class citizen.
-Just add singleton: true to your item configuration, and the tool will handle the document ID, editor view, and list filtering for you.
+You can use helpers.singleton('yourType') or add singleton: true to your JSON config, and the tool will handle the document ID, editor view, and list filtering for you.

 4. How do I handle user roles?

 The tool has built-in support for roles.
-You can define roles at the plugin level and then restrict specific list items using the roles property.
+You can define roles at the plugin level and then restrict specific list items using the roles property on any helper or JSON object.

 5. Is it TypeScript compatible?

-Yes, it is built with TypeScript and provides full type safety and autocompletion for your structure definitions.
+Yes, it is built with TypeScript and provides full type safety and autocompletion for your structure definitions, especially when using the generated helpers.

 6. Why should I use this instead of the native API?